yannickl/YLMoment/README.md

 #### Manually

-[Download](https://github.com/YannickL/YLMoment/archive/master.zip) the project and copy the `YLMoment` folder into your project and then simply import the "YLMoment.h" in the file(s) you would like to use it in.
+[Download](https://github.com/YannickL/YLMoment/archive/master.zip) the project and copy the `YLMoment` folder into your project and then simply `#import "YLMoment.h"` in the file(s) you would like to use it in.

 ## Usage